ikhemissi/hands-on-lab-platform-engineering-for-devs/docs/workshop.md

 ## Setup your dev environment

-Azure DevBox is a development environment provided by Microsoft Azure.
+[Azure DevBox][devbox] is a development environment provided by Microsoft Azure.
 It's essentially a cloud-based, pre-configured development environment that developers can use to write, run, and debug their code.
 Here are some of its advantages:

 - **Pre-configured Environment**: Azure DevBox comes with a pre-configured development environment, which includes a variety of popular programming languages, development tools, and frameworks.
 This saves developers the time and effort of setting up their own environment.
 - **Anywhere Access**: Since Azure DevBox is cloud-based, developers can access their development environment from anywhere, on any device.
 This makes it a great tool for remote teams and flexible working arrangements.